Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-eco-anxiety.html.markdown

 I’m a climate justice organiser.
 I mobilise people, work in community spaces, work with different change makers, and build coalitions.
 I talk a lot about mental health specifically with regards to the climate crisis.
 I know that eco anxiety is a really big buzzword that gets thrown around, but I try to unpack what that means, and dismantle some of the misconceptions that are associated with mental health and the climate crisis.

+> "Eco anxiety is a really big buzzword that gets thrown around, but I try to unpack what that means."

 A lot of people fixate on fear of the future, but actually a lot of people are fearful now, and have been fearful for a very long time.
 So it’s about understanding the timescales that it incorporates and understanding that we have very personal and individual experiences.

 ### Flight Free UK